Homalosorus pycnocarpos (Narrow-leaved Spleenwort)

 - Narrow-leaved Spleenwort habitat

-Photos courtesy Peter M. Dziuk taken in Fillmore and Winona counties.
+Photos by Peter M. Dziuk taken in Fillmore and Winona counties.

 Have you seen this plant in Minnesota, or have any other comments about it?